- Download our Guangzhou Schools Guide

 Sports and outdoor activities in Guangzhou

-Expats in Guangzhou are able to take part in a range of outdoor activities within easy reach of the city.
+A range of outdoor activities are within easy reach of Guangzhou.
 Rock climbing and hiking in places such as the Yingxi Fenglin are popular pastimes.
 This scenic area contains dense forests, iconic rock formations, caverns, grasslands and rivers.
 Paragliding at Lufeng in southeast Guangdong is another popular activity, and expats with older children can put on their battle fatigues and try their hand at paintball.

 Sports enthusiasts will also have a variety of options in the city.
 There are a number of golf courses and country clubs that offer members and non-members access to their impressive facilities.
 The city is also home to the Guangzhou Sport University, which trains athletes and referees, and offers students a range of options in sports sciences, research and sports management.

 Guangzhou is home to several large sports centres, including the Tianhe Stadium which provides facilities for football, basketball, badminton and table tennis.
 City residents often make use of the stadium's offerings, which allow them to exercise, play sports and take classes.